unexpectedpanda/retool/docs/how-retool-works.md

 5. The [region-free name](naming-system.md#region-free-names) generated for the title.
 6. The [short name](naming-system.md#short-names) generated for the title.
 7. The [group name](naming-system.md#group-names) generated for the title.
-8. Whether or not the title has already been moved by clone list to another group.
+8. Whether the title has already been moved by clone list to another group.
 If `True`, Retool won't permit it to be moved again.
 9. A set of all the tags of the title.
 This mainly exists so Retool doesn't have to search through entire filenames when doing string and regex matches, although only part of the code relies on it for now.